SynthstromAudible/DelugeFirmware/docs/community_features.md

 	* Shift Note (SHIF)
 		* When On, shifting notes horizontally in the regular Instrument Clip View will shift the Notes and MPE, but not the Automation.
 		* When On, to shift Non-MPE Automation horizontally you will need to enter the Automation Instrument Clip View.
+	* Disable Audition Pad Shortcuts (SCUT)
+		* When On, audition pad shortcuts are disabled.
+Holding an audition pad and pressing a shortcut pad will not activate the shortcut and will not change the selected parameter.
+		* When On, to change the selected parameter you will need to either:
+			1) use the select encoder;
+			2) use the shift + shortcut pad combo; or
+			3) go back to the automation overview;
 * Allow Insecure Develop Sysex Messages (SYX)
   	* When On, the ability to load firmware over USB is enabled.
 * Sync Scaling Action (SCAL)